firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-54/2018-04-03-on-good-friday-the-raven-washes-its-young.md

 ----

->“Oh my God, tell me what should I do,should I run away or should I stop?
-If I run, they will chase me still,If I stay, they will beat me till I drop.”_
+>“Oh my God, tell me what should I do,<br  />
+should I run away or should I stop?<br  />
+If I run, they will chase me still,<br  />
+If I stay, they will beat me till I drop.”

 >–Beás, Hungarian and Romani folk song